Gabriel-code21/Gabriel-code21/README.md

 - 👋 Hi, I’m @Gabriel-code21
-- 👀 I’m interested in TypeScript
+- 👀 I’m interested in Svelte
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning how to code awesome websites
-- 💞️ I’m looking to collaborate on a web application that can utilize machine learning for cool themes
+- 💞️ I’m looking for people to beta test my applications
 - 📫 How to reach me: N/A

 <!---